 In art movements Cubism was also a powerful tool adding fragmentation and abstraction to an already potent cocktail, overlapping images and colour.

-Futurism contributed through its obsession with speed and power – images of great liners and locomotives became pure line, form and colour.
+Futurism contributed through its obsession with speed and power – images of great ocean liners and locomotives became pure line, form and colour.

 They were both esoteric and intellectual.